TorToize/TorToize/README.md

 - 👋 Hi, I’m @TorToize
 - 👀 I’m interested in devlopment
-- 🌱 I’m currently learning computer science and engineering
+- 🌱 I’m currently learning Web Devlopment
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 TorToize/TorToize is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.